Haqquee/Persona-UnrealEngine/README.md

 </details>

 ### 5. Connecting to Unreal Engine:
 If you do not have development experience with Unreal Engine or you want to just test the component, it is recommended to move on to the [Demo Project Section](#7-demo-project) which provides steps to use the demo project.
-Otherwise, follow the following steps to set it up for your own project:
+Otherwise, here are the  steps to set it up for your own project:

 <details>
 <summary>Initialize the Persona Component for your own UE Project:</summary>